 How to Buy Land as a Beginning Farmer

-As a growing farmer one of the main challenges is securing farmland.
+One of the main challenges growing farmers face is securing farmland.

 An easy and capital efficient way to start is by renting land.
-Renting allows building a land base and cash flows to ensure making payments for the equipment.
+Renting allows farmers to build a land base and cash flows to ensure they can make payments for the equipment.
 However, it doesn’t allow you to build equity and value over time.

-Equipment is depreciable and loses value every year and rents can increase or be terminated, making renting a potential riskier proposition longer term.
+Equipment is depreciable and loses value every year, and rents can increase or be terminated, making renting a potential riskier proposition over the long term.

 There are some compelling existing and new financial tools to help farmers purchase land that can be useful in the right situation.

 In this article, we’ll cover the pros and cons of FSA loans (Beginning Farmer and Direct Loans), Seller Financing, Commercial Loans (including FSA Guaranteed Loans), andFarmland Capital, a new offering from FBN®.

 FSA Beginning Farmer Loans are a great way for eligible farmers to get started.
 They can cover up to 95% of the land purchase.
 However, they have some limitations: